AIPC (Artificial Intelligence Proteomics Competition) series focuses on leveraging AI to uncover the ‘dark matter’ of MS-based proteomics.

 7.2 Submission Rules:

-Each team can submit up to two times per day, with a total submission limit of 100 within 100 days.
+Each team can submit up to three times per day, with a total submission limit of 100 within 100 days.

 Invalid submissions will not count toward the total submission limit.